 Upon graduation from Arkansas State in 1982, he went to Colorado Springs, Colorado, for a summer of staff training for Campus Crusade for Christ.
 It was during that summer that he came to the settled decision that what he really wanted to do was go to seminary to be trained for the pastorate.

 Instead of going on full-time staff with Campus Crusade, he pursued further education via seminary.
 His first year of study was at Mid-America Baptist Seminary in Memphis, Tennessee.
 After one year there, he transferred to Talbot Seminary in La Mirada, California.
 When The Master's Seminary (TMS) opened in 1986, Lance transferred all his seminary credits there and received his Master of Divinity from TMS.

-Lance's wife, Beth, was born and raised in Iowa.
+Lance's late wife, Beth, was born and raised in Iowa.
 A graduate of Moody Bible Institute in Chicago in 1984, Beth was studying at Biola University in La Mirada, California, during the 1985-1986 school year when she met Lance on campus.
 They were married on October 25, 1986.

 From 1986-1996, Lance served on the pastoral staff at Grace Community Church.
 Many of those years were spent as John MacArthur's personal assistant and senior associate pastor.
 He received his Master of Theology from The Master's Seminary in 1996.

 In 1996, Lance and his family returned to his home state of Arkansas where he became the senior pastor of The Bible Church of Little Rock.
 The Quinn's enjoyed 15 fruitful years of ministry in Little Rock.
 In 2011, Grace Community Church began a new ministry called Grace Advance and asked Lance to return to California to direct this new ministry.